Security Recommendations

 modp512,modp768,modp1024,modp1024s160,modp1536,modp2048s224,modp2048s256,ecp192

-If no explicit proposals are defined in swanctl.conf then strongSwan uses its default proposals that neither propose nor accept any of the weak algorithms listed above, with the exception of 3des and sha1 which are still heavily used e.g. by Microsoft Windows.
+If no explicit proposals are defined in swanctl.conf, then strongSwan uses its default proposals that neither propose nor accept any of the weak algorithms listed above, with the exception of 3des and sha1 which are still heavily used e.g. by Microsoft Windows.

-Cipher Selection
+Algorithm Selection

-It is advised to adhere to the recommendation of the appropriate security authority when choosing ciphers to secure the tunnel cryptographically. keylength.com lists some of the standards for western Europe and the US.
+It is advised to adhere to the recommendation of the appropriate security authority when choosing algorithms to secure the tunnel cryptographically. keylength.com lists some of the standards for western Europe and the US.
 It is strongly advised to use at least a 2048 bit key length for MODP Diffie-Hellman groups.

 aes128-sha256-modp3072

-Alternatively the Commercial National Security Algorithm (CNSA) Suite may also be used where supported
+Alternatively, the Commercial National Security Algorithm (CNSA) Suite may also be used where supported

 aes256-sha384-ecp384,aes256gcm16-prfsha384-ecp384